 “If your child has a classmate on the spectrum, invite that classmate to your child’s next birthday party.
 You know that cashier at the grocery store who doesn’t look at you as she takes care of your order?
 Smile at her, even if she does not smile back.
 The best way we can support Autism Awareness Month is to turn it into Autism Action Month.
 People with autism deserve a bright – not just a blue – future.”

 But then there is the perspective of James Guttman, writing about his autistic son on the Autism Speaks blog site:

-Whether you’re in favor of Autism Awareness or Autism Acceptance or World Autism Month, the fact that there is such lively debate across so many levels of our society suggests autism is receiving attention, awareness and, more often than before, acceptance.
+Whether you’re in favor of calling April Autism Awareness or Autism Acceptance or World Autism Month, the fact that there is such lively debate across so many levels of our society suggests autism is receiving attention, awareness, and, more often, acceptance.